Want some introspection?

 I’ve found that I can create change more easily in my life when I first take ownership for my situation.
 Somewhere along the way I realized it was me, and only me, who was going to get me headed in the right direction: out of debt, accumulating savings, and into a home of my own.

-Here are some specifics to help you take ownership:
+Here are three specific ways to help you take ownership:

 In my college and early post-collegiate days I was relying too much on my “future self” to help me out of my current situation.
 I was going deeper into debt, telling myself I’ll be able to pay all of this back when I’m making a bigger salary.
 Foolish.